WheteThunger/ItemRetriever/README.md

 ## Permissions

-- `itemsourcer.admin` -- Allows using the demonstration commands documented below.
+- `itemretriever.admin` -- Allows using the demonstration commands documented below.

 ## Commands

-- `source.add` -- Adds the container you are looking at to your registered containers.
+- `retriever.add` -- Adds the container you are looking at to your registered containers.
-- `source.remove` -- Removes the container you are looking at from your registered containers.
+- `retriever.remove` -- Removes the container you are looking at from your registered containers.
-- `source.backpack.add` -- Adds your backpack to your registered containers.
+- `retriever.backpack.add` -- Adds your backpack to your registered containers.
-- `source.backpack.remove` -- Removes your backpack from your registered containers.
+- `retriever.backpack.remove` -- Removes your backpack from your registered containers.

 ## How developers should integrate with this plugin

 1. When your plugin loads, determine which players should have which containers available to them, and call the `API_AddContainer` to register those containers
-2. When Item Sourcer reloads, run the same logic as step 1
+2. When Item Retriever reloads, run the same logic as step 1
 3. When a player connects/spawns/awakens/etc. and should have containers available to them (such as their backpack container), call `API_AddContainer` to register those containers

 If you want to allow other plugins to dynamically disable player access to containers that your plugin provides for players (e.g., you are a backpack plugin, and an event/arena plugin wants to disable backpack access while in the event/arena), then you should do the following.